chayanforyou/Covid19Detector/README.md

-# covid19_detector : Detecting COVID-19 from X-Ray image
+# Covid19 Detector : Detecting COVID-19 from X-Ray image

 A  Flutter app to detect covid19 from X-Ray image.